smarky7CD/ZKS/README.md

 ## Installing and Using

-To install the ZKS package"
+To install the ZKS package:

 ```shell
 go get -u github.com/smarky7CD/ZKS